anderslatif/MRO/README.md

 ## Why

-- You want to quickly generate an overview of your database.
-(It should take less than a minute.
-Give it a try.)
+- You want to quickly generate a JSON overview of your database.

+- You want to create HTML docs for your database.

 - You want to backup your database schema and version them.